AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Overview.md

 -   Singapore \(Singapore\)
 -   Japan \(Tokyo\) |

-**Note:** To increase connectors for your instance or use connectors in more regions, submit a[ticket](https://workorder-intl.console.aliyun.com/#/ticket/add/?productId=1352) to Customer Service of Message Queue for Apache Kafka.
+**Note:** To increase connectors for your instance or use connectors in more regions, submit a [ticket](https://workorder-intl.console.aliyun.com/#/ticket/add/?productId=1352) to Customer Service of Message Queue for Apache Kafka.

 ## Cross-region data synchronization